 Informal meeting of the Secretary-General-designate António Guterres with the UN General Assembly, in preparation for his assumption of office, 19 October 2016, New York.

 Since the first NGOs were granted consultative status in 1946, the participation of NGOs in intergovernmental bodies has increased significantly.
-Today, more than 3,400 NGOs have consultative status with ECOSOC, and over 1,500 NGOs are associated with DPI.
+Today, more than 5,000 NGOs have consultative status with ECOSOC, and over 1,300 NGOs are associated with DPI.
 Through the 2030 Agenda for Sustainable Development, world leaders resolved to give greater opportunities to strengthen partnerships with non-governmental organizations and civil society in achieving the Sustainable Development Goals.

 Geneva - home to hundreds of NGOs - plays a vital role in nurturing this partnership, which keeps growing in substance and in numbers.
 In 2017, 981 NGOs in consultative status with ECOSOC were accredited to UN Geneva, 13.5% more than the previous year.

 To sustain the ties that bind the UN with NGOs, the UN Geneva Director-General meets regularly with NGOs and civil society representatives and holds dialogues twice a year with the Geneva NGO community on the UN agenda and priorities.

 The Director-General, through the NGO Liaison Unit, maintains liaison with non-governmental organizations in consultative status with ECOSOC and facilitates their participation in United Nations activities.